ddowse/matrix-synapse-pgsql/README.md

 ## Issues

-Report template issues on github if it's about general usage of BastilleBSD go to the [docs](https://bastille.readthedocs.io/en/latest/) or join the [Telegram](https://t.me/BastilleBSD) for any questions.
+Report template issues on github if it's about general usage of BastilleBSD go to the [docs](https://bastille.readthedocs.io/en/latest/) or join the [Telegram](https://t.me/BastilleBSD) Group for any questions.